ojobabs/ojobabs/README.md

   - I read journals about AI, when i'm not coding.
   - I listen to cool, soul-lifting music when not reading.

-> I'm learning deep learning with data science Nigeria.
+* 1️⃣I'm learning deep learning with data science Nigeria.
-> I'm also doing a refresher course on Machine Learning with [Hamoye Internship](https://github.com/HamoyeHQ).
+* 2️⃣I'm also doing a refresher course on Machine Learning with [Hamoye Internship](https://github.com/HamoyeHQ).
 ### * [Ai6 Saturdays](https://github.com/AISaturdaysLagos) Grad.

 ### Contact